vialabdusp/planning-representation/w05_GIS2Rhino/gis2rhino.md

 - Right click the field name and open the field calculator.
 - Elevation = 30 + [Min_Elevat]

-### 3. Check to make sure all fields you will be exporting to CAD include an elevation field.
+### 3. Check to make sure all fields you will be exporting to DWG files include an elevation field.

-## Export to CAD
+## Export to DWG for AutoCAD or Rhino
 ### 1. Select layers to export
 In Table of Contents Layers window, right click the ContoursPolygon_Elev layer: Data -> Export to CAD